andriustheviking/unreal-notes/unreal-objects.md

 - `BlueprintReadOnly` - only exposes get
 - `meta=()` - additional properties
   - `AllowPrivateAccess` = “true” use to expose private variable to blueprint
+  - `Meta =(MakeEditWidget = true)` adds a widget to the viewport so we don't have to use a USceneComponent. **NOTE:** the underlying FVector will be object-relative, not world-relative!
+So (0,0,0) is centered on the object.

 ### Logging